 What should you know about COVID-19 personal loans?

 - Personal Use: COVID-19 personal loans are not meant for business capital.

 - Interest Rate: The interest rate is between 7% p.a. and 10% p.a., which is much lower than a regular personal loan.
 The interest rate of a regular personal loan can range from 12% p.a. to 20% p.a. based on the applicant’s credit score, employment, and other factors.

 - Offering Banks: COVID-19 personal loans can be availed from banks, such as State Bank of India, Bank of India, Indian Overseas Bank, Indian Bank, UCO Bank, Bank of Maharashtra, Punjab National Bank, Bank of Baroda, and Union Bank of India.
 All the other banks only provide loan moratorium for three months, from March to May 2020.

 - Eligibility: These loans are limited to the existing customers of the lenders.
-Mostly, the banks are offering such loans to the borrowers of home loan.
-The basic criteria here is that the borrower must have a salary account or personal account with the bank.
+Mostly, the banks are offering such loans to the borrowers of home loan and personal loan from their bank.
+Also, those individuals who receive a salary through the respective bank for more than one year are at an advantage.
+The essential criteria here is that the bank must know the borrower for a significant time through a salary account or personal account with the bank.
 The borrowers must have a decent repayment record and a good credit score to ensure that they don’t default repayments.

 For any clarifications/feedback on the topic, please contact the writer at firstname.lastname@example.org